AP-CSPrinciples/CSP-using_Python/docs/_sources/Unit 2/data.md.txt

 **Objective**

-Students will investigate a real-world issue using data.
-They'll collect or access a dataset, clean and organize the data, analyze it, and present their findings with visualizations and a written explanation.
+Investigate and research a real-world issue using data.
+Either collect or access a dataset, clean and organize the data, analyze it, and present your findings with visualizations and a written explanation.

 ---